 How to start dating as a single mom?
 Understand that it’s always going to be different to dating as a child-free person.
 Things might not fall into place as easily, you now have kids and responsibilities that will come first, which means you also have to be more responsible about who you date and how you conduct your love life.

 Even if you’re dating a single dad as a single mom, there’s no guarantee that you’ll be completely in sync.
 So, keep your expectations as realistic as you can, expect that things might not always work out the way you imagined.
-It’ll save you (at least partially) from those little heartbreaks and disappointments you don’t need.
+It’ll save you from those little heartbreaks and disappointments that you frankly, don’t need.

 “I had zero expectations because I was initially unsure of what I was looking for, but the more I explored myself and my needs, I was able to clearly see my own intentions with my relationships,” Laila says.